Property Owners & Buyers · Melbourne

 Payment Is Held in Escrow

-Confirming a booking places your payment in escrow with Specta.
+When you confirm an inspector, your card is saved securely — nothing is charged at that point.
+Two days before your inspection, the payment is collected and held in escrow by Specta.
 It is not released to the inspector until the inspection is complete and you have received the agreed findings.
 If you cancel at least 24 hours before the inspection, your payment is refunded in full.

 4